DronKab/imav24/README.md

  Other installations steps and more details are described *[here](https://docs.px4.io/main/en/middleware/uxrce_dds.html)*.

- ## How to run
+## Installation

- 1. Create a new workspace folder if you haven't done it before.
+ 1. Create a new workspace folder.

  ```sh
  cd